ontoportal/documentation/docs/_general/faq.md

 The software used to package the OntoPortal system for distribution is not publicly available.
+Users must obtain a license to use the packaged system.
 Members of the {{site.opa}} have access to and maintain the packaging software.